Devontae Booker Player Prop Bets for NFL Week 8 | New York vs. Kansas City 11/1/2021

 Matchup vs. Kansas City

-- In one of 10 games against the Chiefs Booker has run for a touchdown.
-But he did not have multiple TDs in that game.
+- Booker, in 10 matchups versus the Chiefs, has run for a TD once, but not more than one in a single contest.

-- In terms of defending against the run, the Chiefs are 27th in the NFL, allowing 128.9 yards per game.
+- In terms of defending against the run, the Chiefs are 27th in the league, conceding 128.9 yards per game.

-- The Chiefs have given up 10 rushing touchdowns, 30th in the NFL.
+- Booker and the Giants will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns conceded (10).

 Recent Performances

-- In last week's matchup with the Panthers, Booker racked up 51 yards on 14 carries while scoring one touchdown on the ground.
+- In last week's matchup with the Panthers, Booker ran for 51 yards on 14 carries while scoring one touchdown on the ground.

-- Over his last three games, Booker has rushed for 134 yards (44.7 per game) on 42 carries with two touchdowns.
+- Booker has rushed for 134 yards on 42 carries (44.7 yards per game) with two touchdowns during his last three games.

 - He's also averaged 19.7 receiving yards per game, grabbing nine passes for 59 yards and one touchdown.